sthysel/vin1060plus/README.md

 ## ⚙️ Configuring tablet

-Configuration of the driver placed in `config-vin1060plus.yml` file
+Configuration of the driver placed in `vin1060plus.yml` file

 You can provide path to it using `-c` argument

-> **Pls read config file with it's comments for more info**
+Read config file with it's comments for more info

 ## 🔳 Changing Button/Key shortcuts

-`config-vin1060plus.yml` contains a Key code list (`tablet_buttons` variable) that allows the user to edit the 12 buttons found on the left-side of the graphics tablet.
+`vin1060plus.yml` contains a Key code list (`tablet_buttons` variable) that allows the user to edit the 12 buttons found on the left-side of the graphics tablet.

 To list all the possible key codes you may run: